sonertari/UTMFW/README.md

 UTMFW is an updated version of ComixWall.
 However, there are a few major changes, such as SSLproxy, Snort Inline IPS, PFRE, E2Guardian, and many fixes and improvements to the system and the WUI.
 Also note that UTMFW 6.2 comes with OpenBSD 6.2-stable including all updates until October 23rd, 2017.

 UTMFW supports the deep SSL inspection of HTTP, POP3, and SMTP protocols.
 SSL/TLS encrypted traffic is decrypted by [SSLproxy](https://github.com/sonertari/SSLproxy) and fed into the UTM services: Web Filter, HTTP Proxy, POP3 Proxy, SMTP Proxy, Virus Scanner, Spam Filter, and Inline IPS.
-These UTM software are modified to support the mode of operation required by the SSLproxy.
+These UTM software have been modified to support the mode of operation required by the SSLproxy.

 ## Features